Search & Buy Fly Jamaica Airways Flights

 Fly Jamaica Airways announced it has grown passenger loads.
 Fly Jamaica Airways said that the number of passengers choosing the airline increased by nearly a half over the past year allowing the airline to hold its own.
 The airline owner and pilot rationalised that customer loyalty would have been the main reason for the spike in business, as the company continues to operate the same number of routes.
 Fly Jamaica currently employs 362 persons and recently attracted some Jamaican pilots back home from working in the United Arab Emirates.
 In 2016, passengers flying the airline totalled some 135,830, up from roughly 93,325 a year earlier or 45 per cent higher year-on-year, according to Reece, who cited the figures from internally generated graphs during an interview at his Renfrew Road offices in New Kingston.
 Fly Jamaica was founded in 2011 and started operations on February 14, 2013.
 In that first year, it carried roughly 50,000 passengers.
 Since then, its annual passenger loads have improved 172 per cent.
 The destination routes flown by the airline include Kingston, Toronto, Georgetown and New York.
 It also recently flew a charter service from Venezuela to China.
 The airline operates mainly from the Norman Manley International Airport using two Boeing aircraft - a 757 single-aisle cabin seating 198 persons, and 767 twin-aisle cabin seating 246.

-Described by customers, as a top airline that allow passengers 2 free pieces of checked luggage, and one carry-on, Fly Jamaica whose hub is in Kingston, conducted a seven-week flight attendant course in Guyana, to boost the airline’s service and ability for continued outstanding service.
+Fly Jamaica Airways has upped its aviation crew with 20 newly trained flight attendants who will join the airline’s scheduled twice-weekly flights from John F. Kennedy International Airport (JFK) to Kingston and Georgetown, as well as Canada.
+Described by customers, as a top airline that allows passengers 2 free pieces of checked luggage, and one carry-on, Fly Jamaica whose hub is in Kingston, conducted a seven-week flight attendant course in Guyana, to boost the airline’s service and the ability for continued outstanding service.